KristofferStrube/Blazor.Window/README.md

 # Blazor.Window
 A Blazor wrapper for the [Window interface from the HTML Specification.](https://html.spec.whatwg.org/#the-window-object) This interface standardizes methods for controlling the global object used in browser windows called `Window`.
-This project implements a wrapper around the interface and its types for Blazor so that we can easily and safely work with all the method, attributes, and events surfaced as a part of the `Window` interface.
+This project implements a wrapper around the interface and its types for Blazor so that we can easily and safely work with all the methods, attributes, and events surfaced in the `Window` interface.

-These functionalities are vast and we do not wish to support them all as some of them have little use or work against the principles of Blazor.
-Here I have made a high-level list of the different functionalities that the `Window` interface supply and marked which this wrapper will cover.
+These functionalities are vast, and we do not wish to support them all, as some of them are of little use or work against the principles of Blazor.
+Here, I have made a high-level list of the different functionalities that the `Window` interface supplies and marked which this wrapper will cover.

 - 🚫 Access to the top level `Document` of the window.
 - ✅ Navigation control for the window.